Skip to main content

 In a state of chronic hyperinsulinemia, SHBG production is downregulated, leading to a decrease in circulating SHBG levels.
 This has a direct and confounding effect on the interpretation of standard lab results.
 A falling SHBG level will cause a disproportionate decrease in total testosterone, as there is less protein to carry the hormone in circulation.

 However, the level of free, bioactive testosterone may initially be preserved or even slightly elevated.
-A clinician relying on a only shows a low-normal total testosterone might incorrectly diagnose hypogonadism, when in fact the primary pathology is metabolic.
+A clinician relying on a standard screening that only shows a low-normal total testosterone might incorrectly diagnose hypogonadism, when in fact the primary pathology is metabolic.
 The low total testosterone is a biomarker of hyperinsulinemia, not necessarily a primary failure of the HPG axis.

 This interaction creates a complex and often misinterpreted clinical picture.
-The following table outlines the cascading effects of progressive on the key biomarkers of the HPG axis, illustrating why a comprehensive panel is essential for accurate diagnosis.
+The following table outlines the cascading effects of progressive insulin resistance on the key biomarkers of the HPG axis, illustrating why a comprehensive panel is essential for accurate diagnosis.

 Stage of Insulin Resistance Fasting Insulin SHBG Total Testosterone Free Testosterone Clinical Interpretation from Standard Panel True Underlying Pathology